isoper/fluffy-broccoli/content/team/our_story.md

 offering them the opportunity to work on these big challenging projects that French leading startups are facing right now, without the need for them to leave the country?
-At the end of the day, I questioned myself will I make a meaningful impact on society rather than just climbing the ladder of financial career with the privileged one?

 Fortunately, This is where my road crossed the one of our talented CTO Bruno Pereira!